Taxalo/ldap3/LDAP-primer.md

 operations: one to add a new value and one to perform a renaming.
 To account for this situation, __modify DN__ will add the new naming attribute and value to the renamed entry automatically, and will also optionally delete the previous naming attribute-value pair.

-## 3.4.
-Extensions

-LDAP operations can be extended in two main ways, using __controls__ and __extended operations__.
-Some extensions are standardized, but a lot of them are tied to specific directory service implementations.

-An extended operation is simply another operation, like Bind or Search, that is not part of the core LDAP specifications.
-LDAP servers often support at least three extended operations:
-__StartTLS__ (mentioned in Section 3.1), __WhoAmI__, and __PasswordModify__.

-A control is a named structure, possibly with additional data, attached to an LDAP operation, which is there to change the operation's behavior in some way.
-For example, the __Assertion__ control can be used with a Modify operation to indicate that the server should only modify the entry if the filter attached to the control is true for the entry.
-An LDAP operation may have multiple controls attached, with the caveat that the combination must be semantically valid.

-Another example is the __SubtreeDelete__ control which is used with the Delete operation to delete an entire subtree of entries from the DIT.

-Each control used has to indicate to the server if the control is "critical" to performing the operation, or not.
-If you include a critical control that the server does not support in some way, the server will fail the entire operation.

-Sometimes operation responses contain controls returned from the server.